spettersson/splunk4patientprivacy/data_guide.md

 To manage the diversity of log formats, Splunk typically assigns each log format a unique **sourcetype**, allowing index-time processing to be tailored accordingly.

 Rule of thumb:
-- Two log sources from the same system with different formats → Assign each log source a unique sourcetype
+- Two log sources (for example, F_IX_ACCESS.txt and F_IX_ACTIVITY.txt) from the same system have different formats → Assign each log source a unique sourcetype.
-- Two log sources from the same system have the same format → Assign both log sources the same sourcetype
+- Two log sources from the same system have the same format → Assign both log sources the same sourcetype.
-- Two log sources from different systems have the same format → Assign each log source a unique sourcetype
+- Two log sources from different systems have the same format → Assign each log source a unique sourcetype.

 ### **What is a Sourcetype?**